-- Teaching staff on the programme are comprised of both research active and applied Sport and Exercise Scientists which provides students with in-depth knowledge from a theoretical and practical perspective.
+- Teaching staff on the programme are comprised of both research active and applied Sport and Exercise Scientists, providing students with in-depth knowledge from theoretical and practical perspectives.

 Below is a list of some of the modules which may be offered on this programme:

 - MSc Research Dissertation

 - Laboratory Skills in Exercise Physiology and Biomechanics

 - Neuromusculoskeletal Function